nigelalessan/trendone_customer_behavior_analysis/README.md

 │
 ├── datasets/                           # Raw datasets and cleaned datasets used for this project │
-├── docs/                               # include img folder and .pbix file for the dashboard │    │
+├── docs/                               # Include img folder and .pbix file for the dashboard │    │
-│    ├── img/                           # img assets for this analysis project │
+│    ├── img/                           # Img assets for this analysis project │
-└── scripts/                            # code files including .sql for business case EDA and .ipynb for Python data cleaning
+└── scripts/                            # Code files including .sql for business case EDA and .ipynb
+                                          for Python data cleaning
 ```

 ---